kevintianjh/hotel-billing-app/README.md

 2) All inputs are validated

 3) There is a second thread running in the background to periodically save the unfinalized receipt into the database.
-So if the application got terminated suddenly or user chose to exit, the state can be later retrieved back using the same customer name
+So if the application got terminated suddenly or user choose to exit, the state can be later retrieved back using the same customer name